October 1947: The Great Fires of 1947

 At Bates, nearly 300 male students, about 40 percent of the student body of 767, volunteered for firefighting duty and were dispatched to various communities by a state disaster committee.
 “Since last Monday [Oct.
 20], from 50 to 100 men have left Bates campus every day for various danger sections in the state,” The Bates Student reported on Oct.
 29, including Kennebunk, Bowdoinham, Cornish, Kezar Falls, and Richmond.

 Meanwhile, female students conducted watches on campus and at Thorncrag, raked leaves away from residence halls, and collected clothing donations for the Red Cross.

 As the fires abated late in the month, President Phillips said he’d heard nothing but praise about the students’ efforts.
 Quoted in The Bates Student, he said that “the job done by Bates men is superior to anything yet.”

 Here are three accounts of the Great Fires of 1947, two written contemporaneously and one looking back after 50-plus years.

-William Dill ’51 describes firefighting in Richmond in this edited excerpt from a letter to his parents in Edgeworth, Pa., dated Oct.
+William Dill ’51 describes firefighting in Richmond in this edited excerpt from a letter to his parents back home in Edgeworth, Pa., dated Oct.
 24, 1947.

-- Robert Foster ’50 wrote this first-person account, “Volunteers fight forest blaze; Kennebunk crew is one of many,” for The Bates Student of Oct.
+Robert Foster ’50 wrote a first-person account, “Volunteers fight forest blaze; Kennebunk crew is one of many,” for The Bates Student of Oct.
 29, 1947.